pingxiang-chen/bpf-f2fs-zonetrace/README.md

 - 8+ cores, 12GB+ RAM (for emulating 4GB NVMe ZNS SSDs)
 - 20GB+ disk space

-1. Prepare FEMU environment
+1. Prepare the FEMU environment

-    We provide a pre-built debian 12 qcow2 image for FEMU.
+    We provide a pre-built Debian 12 qcow2 image for FEMU.
 You can download it from [here](https://personalmicrosoftsoftware-my.sharepoint.com/:u:/g/personal/pingxiac_personalmicrosoftsoftware_uci_edu/EbSON0cUewhFgugceuFiAAQBRpy4hm4x1oZP0uZie6_CgA?e=qRUw8a).

     and then put the image into the `$HOME/images`.